 Pupil Premium Strategy 2017/18 – Pupil Premium Strategy 2017 18

-Pupil premium funding is used to fund the nurture team which consists of two full time pastoral support assistants : Mrs Pennant and Miss Lynch. .
-This role supports teachers in ensuring pupil premium children achieved as well as their peers by providing social and emotional support, this is an area of need identified within this small group of pupils.
-They provide a lunchtime ‘Nurture Club’ and have a well resourced Nurture Room.
+Pupil premium funding is primarily used to employ two full time pastoral support assistants : Mrs Lewis (nee Pennant) and Miss Lynch.
+This role supports teachers in ensuring pupil premium children achieve as well as their peers by providing social and emotional support as well as learning support.
+Pupil Premium money also funds school visits and residentials to ensure inclusion for all pupils .

 The school will measure the impact and effect of its expenditure by monitoring disadvantaged pupil take up of music tuition and extra curricular activities and ensuring the proportion of disadvantaged pupils attain at least equal to other pupils in reading,writing and maths.